 I applied four layers of nontoxic sealant to both the moon's surface and the lunar module.
 You want to let this dry or cure for at least 72 hours.
 After 72 hours it achieves a full water repellent finish.

 Then as a last stage, using the same sealant as an adhesive, I applied a light layer of nontoxic colored gray sand to the Moon project surface, and a little bit of white colored sand to the lunar module.
-The sand provides traction for a pet lizard and it also counteracts the shiny finish left behind when you use
+The sand provides traction for a pet lizard and it also counteracts the shiny finish left behind when you use a sealant.

 Be sure and check out the videos above detailing this Moon model project.
 Watch part one as my bearded dragon attempts to be the first lizard to walk on the Moon!